sammy358/IOT_BASED_SMART_IRRIGATION_SYSTEM_SIMULATION/README.md

 Requirements-> Proteus software

-This is simlation in which motor starts when the temperature and moisturizer levels detected by concerned sensors to a specific level like temperature is ablut 25 degree and moisturizer level is 0 then motors starts and it directly gives messages to registered user
+This is simlation in which motor starts when the temperature and moisturizer levels detected by concerned sensors to a specific level like temperature is about 25 degree and moisturizer level is 0 then motors starts and it directly gives messages to registered user